Find a Local Sewer Contractor Today!

 • check for structural damage to the home

-• clean and dry any surfaces and replace carpeting or vinyl flooring
+• clean and dry surfaces and replace carpeting or flooring

-Fire and water damage restoration professionals are often certified by the Institute of Inspection, Cleaning and Restoration Certification, a non-profit organization that sets standards for professional cleanup and restoration services and for care of homes and clients.
+Fire and water damage restoration professionals are often certified by the Institute of Inspection, Cleaning and Restoration Certification (IICRC), a non-profit organization that sets standards for professional cleanup and restoration services.
 Certified professionals are trained in cleaning up homes safely, efficiently and properly.
 Reputable professionals will be bonded and insured.

-Although the expense of cleanup and restoration may cause some homeowners to think twice about hiring restoration services, it is unlikely that they will be able to safely and completely clean their homes on their own.
-Typical homeowners do not usually have the equipment necessary to find every affected area or source of water damage.
-Any efforts at repairing the damage yourself are likely to be incomplete.
-This will allow damage in hidden areas such as walls and flooring to worsen.
-Your home may also develop a serious mold or mildew problem.
+The expense of cleanup and restoration may cause some homeowners to think twice about hiring restoration services.
+But it is unlikely they'll be able to make their home safe without professional help.
+Homeowners do not usually have the equipment necessary to find every affected area or source of water, mold, fire, and smoke damage.